jujumiago/living-civilization-framework/MEASUREMENT.md

 # Success Definition

-Within LCF, success is not defined only by:
+Within LCF, success is viewed as multidimensional rather than being defined only by:

 - Wealth
 - Status